codefellows/seattle-javascript-401d38/class-31/warm-up/README.md

 ## Hints

 - Try and reproduce the same series of operations as the code above but without the use of the built in methods.
-- What data structures could you use to replcate the order of characters required for validation?
+- What data structures could you use to replicate the order of characters required for validation?